odubno/gauss-naive-bayes/README.md

 Building a Naive Bayes classifier using Python with drawings.

-We will translate each part of the Gauss Naive Bayes into Python code and explain the logic behind it's methods.
+We will translate each part of the Gauss Naive Bayes into Python code and explain the logic behind its methods.

-The complete code could be found in [nb_tutorial.py](https://github.com/odubno/naive_bayes/blob/master/nb_tutorial.py)
+The [Complete Code](#complete-code) could be found at the bottom of this page or in [nb_tutorial.py](https://github.com/odubno/naive_bayes/blob/master/nb_tutorial.py)

 # Table of Contents